-This status is designed to alert both the student and Registrar's Office of need for academic improvement.
-Students on academic warning must meet with the Academic Success Center to establish an academic contract at the beginning of the semester.
+Students who do not meet the standard academic admission requirements, yet show academic promise and potential, may be provisionally admitted to the university.
+Students who are provisionally accepted are limited to taking 13 credits during their first semester.
+In addition they must meet with the Academic Success Center to establish an academic contract by the end of the second week of the semester.
 Contracts will require a meeting with Academic Advising.
 In addition, contracts may include other requirements such as additional meetings, academic workshop attendance, study skills training, and other activities as deemed necessary.
 In this way contracts will be individualized to support the needs and situation of each student.
-Failure to meet the above requirements will result in registration holds being placed on a student's account.